Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 \subsection{Isothermal Strömgren Sphere}

-A single ionising source can only ionise a given radius of gas around it before equilibrium is reached and we enter the continuous regime.
-The sphere of such ionised gas is referred to as the Strömgren Sphere, which radius is given by the following equation:\\
+A single ionising source can only ionise a given radius of gas around it before equilibrium is reached and entering the continuous regime.
+The sphere formed by that ionised gas is referred to as the Strömgren Sphere \citep{Stromgren_1993,Spitzer_1978}, whose radius is given by the following equation:\\

-With $S$ the intensity of the ionising source in $\rm photon.s^{-1}$, $n_H$ the density of the gas in $\rm m^{-3}$, $T$ the gas temperature in $\rm K$ and $\alpha_B$ the case B recombination rate of hydrogen.
+with $S_0$ the intensity of the ionising source in $\rm ph.s^{-1}$, $n_H$ the density of the gas in $\rm m^{-3}$, $T$ the gas temperature in $\rm K$ and $\alpha_B$ the case B recombination rate of hydrogen.
 The characteristic evolution time of the front can be derived as $t_r=1/\alpha_B(T)n_H$.
 As such, with a unique non variable source and fixed temperature and hydrogen density, the theoretical radius of this sphere can easily be computed, and compared to the result of our model.
-With that in mind, we devise a test similar to the one given in \citet{Iliev_2006} consisting of a single continuous isotropic source in the centre of a simulation box, emitting $S=5\times 10^{48}\:\rm photons.s^{-1}$.
-The surrounding hydrogen as a fixed density $n_H=1\times 10^3\:\rm m^{-3}$ and temperature $T=1\times 10^4\:\rm K$.
+With that in mind, we devise a test similar to the one given in \citet{Iliev_2006} consisting of a single continuous isotropic source at [0.5,0.5,0.5] adimensional box coordinates, emitting $S_0=5\times 10^{48}\:\rm photons.s^{-1}$.
+The source being isotropic, all of its moments $S_l$ with $l>0$ are equal to 0.
+The surrounding hydrogen has a fixed density $n_H=1\times 10^3\:\rm H.m^{-3}$ and temperature $T=1\times 10^4\:\rm K$.
 The initial value of ionised fraction is $1.2\times 10^{-3}$.
-The grid uses a $65^3$ cube representing a 13.2 kpc side with reflexive boundary conditions. \\
+The grid uses a resolution of $65^3$ representing a 13.2 kpc side with reflective boundary conditions. \\

-Fig. \ref{fig:iostrom_front} shows the evolution of the position of the ionising front over the Strömgren radius over the length of the simulation, for several values of reduction for the speed of light c, along with a theoretical evolution of the front derived as $[1-exp(-t/t_r)]^{1/3}$.
-Here, the simulation runs for a little bit over four times the characteristic evolution time, for about 500 Myrs.
+Fig. \ref{fig:iostrom_front} shows the evolution of the position of the ionising front normalised by the Strömgren radius over the duration of the simulation, along with a theoretical evolution of the front derived as $[1-exp(-t/t_r)]^{1/3}$ \citep{Iliev_2006}.
+Here, the simulation runs for just over four times the characteristic evolution time, for about 500 Myrs.
 Fig. \ref{fig:isostrom_profile} shows side by side, profiles of the ionised and neutral fractions at 35 Myr on the left, and 500 Myr on the right.
-Both $\rm P_5$ and $\rm M_1$ are compared here, with their relative difference being showcased in the underplot. \\
+Both $\rm P_5$ and $\rm M_1$ are compared here, with their relative difference being showcased in the lower panels. \\